-- Pick the fields you want to see.
+• Pick the fields you want to see.
 Use the Fields window to choose what information should appear on your form.

 Click the Print or Screen box for the fields you want to see either on-screen in QuickBooks or on the printed form.
 If you aren't using a field, clear its check box to remove it.
 Depending on which form you're customizing, there will be some fields that you can't remove.
 Look for any custom fields you've created in the Fields area of the window.

-Tip: There are some new fields this year, located under the Footer tab in the Fields window!
-They are: Customer Total Balance, Job Total Balance, Subtotal, and Sales tax.
-Use these if you want to see the amount, in total, that this particular customer owes you and have the sales tax appear at the bottom of the invoice. - Move a field.
+- Move a field.
 In the template, select any field.
 When you see boxes on the corners of the field, it's selected.
 Move the field to where you want it. - Change the name of a field.
-Select the field name you want to change, delete the current name, and replace it with the name you want to appear on the form.

-- Add text, boxes, and lines to the template.
+Select the field name you want to change, delete the current name, and replace it with the name you want to appear on the form. - Add text, boxes, and lines to the template.
 In the template window, click the Text, Text Box, Box, or Line button on the toolbar, then draw the object in the template window.
 You can then use the Formatting Palette to customize the way the object looks.
 Double-click on text to edit it. - Add a status stamp (such as Pending, Paid, Received in Full, or Closed) to the printed form.
-The stamp that appears depends on the type of form you select. - PENDING: this stamp appears on invoices, sales receipts, and credit memos that you mark as pending. - PAID: this stamp appears on invoices for which the balance due is zero. - RECEIVED IN FULL: this stamp appears on purchase orders for which the balance due is zero. - CLOSED: this stamp appears on purchase orders that you mark as closed. - At the bottom of the Fields window, go to the Print Options section and select the size of the stamp.
-Click Preview to see what it will look like on the template.
+The stamp that appears depends on the type of form you're editing. - PENDING: appears on invoices, sales receipts, and credit memos that you mark as pending. - PAID: appears on invoices for which the balance due is zero. - RECEIVED IN FULL: appears on purchase orders for which the balance due is zero. - CLOSED: appears on purchase orders that you mark as closed. - PAST DUE: appears on invoices for which you haven't yet received a payment in QuickBooks and which is past the terms.

+Choose the Print tab and select the size of the stamp.
 Click None if you don't want a stamp.